 In this blog post, I will focus specifically on the importance of performing a dynamic warm up before exercise, sports or physical activity, and discuss the issue of when and how to stretch safely and effectively.
-You can check out my Vitruvian Qi dynamic warm up app, available now!
+You can check out my Vitruvian Qi dynamic warm up app, available on the App Store!

 Getting Ready for Physical Activity

 In recent years, there has been an increasing awareness among health and fitness professionals as well as the general public about the importance of functional fitness, mobility, diet and nutrition, rest and recovery.

 These are all important pieces of the puzzle to working towards optimal health and it is very encouraging to see a greater willingness in people to learn and better understand these issues.

 I will discuss each of these issues in my series of blog posts, but in this post I will focus on the importance of a dynamic warm up and how to utilise stretching safely and effectively.

 My approach to health, fitness and performance centres on a foundation of movement and mobility.